Is Amish Furniture Green?By Holly Rennels · October 8, 2015

 Not all our stains, paints, finishes, and varnishes are organic, but they are "green".
 This simply means that every finish we use meets federal standards for Volatile Organic Compounds and Hazardous Air Pollutants.
 Details about our catalyzed conversion varnish top coat can be found here.
 Organic finishes are available on many of our items.
 No matter which finish you choose, your furniture from Countryside will not harm your home environment or the planet.

 Our solid wood furniture is made-to-order so that you can design exactly the piece of furniture you envision for your home.
-Leaving a legacy of holiday dinners around a handmade table is our vision for your family when you have that dining table handcrafted by Countryside.
+Leaving a legacy of holiday dinners around a handmade dining set is our vision for your family when you have that dining table handcrafted by Countryside.
 Creating furnishings of this caliber also requires that they be built to last.
 Time tested furniture building techniques are used in our workshop to ensure your furniture will last many lifetimes.
 In order to produce quality at this level, we must protect our environment and our business by creating a sustainable path for continued operations.
 Unlike particle board furniture from box stores, Amish furniture from Countryside is not likely to see a landfill.

 Amish communities are "green" by every conceivable definition.
 Countryside Amish Furniture is green in every decision.
 We want to be your source for superior, authentic Amish furniture for generations.
 We have, therefore, made sure that even every product in our cleaning kit is 100% eco-friendly.
 After all, we use them in the design center and at home, too.